9QIX/aws-ubuntu-ansible/README.md

 ```
 ![Step 3.3:](./steps-images/8.png)
 ---
-## Step 4: In your main Ansible machine, update the system and install needed dependencies.
+## Step 4: In your main Ansible machine, update the system and install the needed dependencies.
 ```bash
 > sudo apt update
 ```